GenericMappingTools/gmt/doc/rst/source/xyz2grd.rst

     Note that **-Z** only applies to 1-column input.
 The difference between **A** and **a** is that the latter can decode both *date*\ **T**\ *clock* and *ddd:mm:ss[.xx]* formats while the former is strictly for regular floating point values.
+To translate the incoming *z*-values you may use the **-i**\ 0 option with the desirable modifiers.

 .. |Add_-bi| replace:: [Default is 3 input columns].
 This option only applies
     to xyz input files; see **-Z** for z tables.